 Gianluca's house, six and forty: the alarm is ringing earlier than usual.
 It is not broken: he read my agenda in the cloud and saw that I have an appointment that I hold dear.

-By monitoring sleep activity he saw that I was ready to wake up and gave me a few more minutes.
-The shower in the smart home turns on by itself and goes to 38 °, my favorite temperature.
+By monitoring my sleep activity he saw that I was ready to wake up and gave me a few extra minutes.
+The shower in the smart home turns on by itself and reaches 38°, my favorite temperature.
 The electric car is ready and charged thanks to solar panels and mini wind turbines on the roof.

 I will spare you my working day: I just say that on returning I find a package that I did not expect, delivered by a drone.
 I open it and find a cough syrup.
 The sensors in the bathroom are seen to have encountered a problem on the way and have ordered medicine for me.

-Here is my perhaps slightly optimistic version of what a smart home will look like in 10 years.
+Here is my perhaps slightly optimistic version of what a smart home could be like in 10 years.
 Swedish research firm Berg Insight says 63 million US homes will be "smart" by 2022, including web-connected light bulbs and video cameras aimed at our pets.
 There are many, if you consider that in the USA in 2018 there were 130 million houses.

 In 10 years, experts say, turning on the lights with voice commands and immersing yourself in the Internet of Things will be part of everyday life.
 Thanks to the progress ofAI, a smart home will learn our habits and sometimes anticipate our needs.